jmalins/BattleBot-Control/README.md

 Luckily, the middle rear LED is connected to a dedicated line and can be used for general status.
 The default firmware utilizes different blink patterns on this LED to indicate various robot states.
 These states are:

  1. Solid on -> Robot is running various setup code, such as WiFi, mDNS and other hardware setup.
-In testing these operations generally complete quickly, so this state isn't likely to be observed unless something goes wrong.
+In testing, these operations generally complete quickly, so this state isn't likely to be observed unless something goes wrong.
  2. 10Hz fast blink -> This state indicates the robot is trying to connect to a WiFi network (development mode).
  3. Chirp blink (short on, long off) -> Robot is in an "idle" state, waiting for a client to connect.
  4. 1Hz medium blink -> Robot is in the "driving" state.
 Client is connected and the robot is actively receiving drive commands.

-Note, if the robot is in driving state and the client becomes disconnected, the robot will stop and revert to the idle state after 2.5 seconds.
+Note, if the robot is in the driving state and the client becomes disconnected, the robot will stop and revert to the idle state after 2.5 seconds.
 This is a safety measure to prevent the robot from getting stuck on the last command it received and running away in the event of connection trouble.

+#### Serial Monitor: ####
+The robot emits various debugging messages over the USB serial connection.
+These can be observed from the Arduino IDE or in a dedicated serial terminal.
+The baud rate is 115200.